yana-hris/cook-the-week/README.md

 - ✅ **Editable & Reusable Meal Plans** – Users can modify and reuse meal plans as needed.
 - ✅ **Shopping Lists** – Easily generate downloadable or email-ready shopping lists with a single click.
 - ✅ **Admin Dashboard** – Manage all recipes, categories, and user contributions.
+- ✅ **Dark & Light Themes** – Seamlessly switch between dark and light modes for a personalized experience.
 - ✅ **Background Jobs (Hangfire)** – Automated meal plan claims updates and cleanup.

 ---